Ehye-tech/SpringBoot-todo/README.md

 # Todo Planner App with Java Spring Boot 3.2 on Docker with Validation

 ## Summary
-This project involves creating a to-do task planner app using Java Spring Boot.
-It includes dependency management, database configuration, HTML template creation, and seeding initial data.

-## Highlights
-- Comprehensive to-do task planner app 📝
-- Structured with backlog, doing, and done tasks lanes 🛠️
-- Includes creating HTML templates and adding seed data to the database 💻
-- For people who wants to fork my project, I implemented CommandLineRunner interface for executing code on server startup 🚀
+This project demonstrates skills in building a to-do task planner app using Java Spring Boot 3.2.
+It leverages Docker for containerization, integrates with a MySQL database using JPA (Hibernate) to perform basic data operations (Create, Read, Update, Delete), and implements validation to ensure data integrity.
+This application utilizes sample data to verify functionality before developing the user interface.
+Additionally, the CommandLineRunner interface is used to execute code upon server startup, enhancing application performance.

 ## Key Insights
-- **Step-by-Step Guide**: Detailed instructions for beginners and intermediate users to build a to-do task planner application using Java Spring Boot. 📝
+- **Project**: To-do task planner application using Java Spring Boot utilizing Docker for containerization and integrates with a MySQL database using JPA (Hibernate) to perform basic data operations (Create, Read, Update, Delete). 📝
-- **Task Management**: Organize tasks into lanes such as backlog, doing, and done, similar to tools like Jira or Trello. 🛠️
+- **Task Management**: Organize tasks into lanes such as backlog, doing, and done, similar to tools like Jira or Trello. 🛠️tion. 📦
-- **Project Setup**: Learn how to set up project templates, manage dependencies, and configure database connections to build a robust application. 📦
-- **Seed Data**: Adding initial data to the database helps verify the application's functionality before developing the user interface. 💻
+- **Sample Data (in SeedData file)**: Adding initial data to the database helps verify the application's functionality before developing the user interface. 💻
-- **Dynamic Elements**: Implement the CommandLineRunner interface to execute code upon server startup, enhancing application performance. 🚀
+- **Server Startup Logic**: Implement the CommandLineRunner interface to execute code upon server startup, enhancing application performance. 🚀
 - **Source Code**: Access the GitHub repository for the complete source code, encouraging collaboration and further learning. 📂
+- **HTML Templates (Future Implementation)**: Develop HTML templates to create a user-friendly interface for managing tasks.

 ## Getting Started

 ### Prerequisites
 - Java Development Kit (JDK)
-- Maven or Gradle
+- Maven or Gradle (I used Maven here)
 - Integrated Development Environment (IDE) like IntelliJ IDEA or Eclipse
-- MySQL or any other relational database
+- MySQL or any other relational database (I used MySQL here)

 ### Installation
 1. **Clone the Repository**: